An Indian, Greek, and Peruvian walk into a bar… and order an amazingly healthy meal 😉

 A lot of times people ask us what they should be eating to be healthy.
 Our most simple answer is, “If your great, great, great grandma can look at your plate and recognize the food, that’s a great start.”

 30-Day Weight Loss Challenge

-As engineers with ten years of health coaching experience, we needed to create a data-driven way for our clients to sustain weight loss.
+As engineers with a combined twelve years of health coaching experience, we needed to create a data-driven way for our clients to sustain weight loss.